gongsmith/PTZ-control-based-on-gesture-recognition/README.md

 ```

-The camera driver part uses the mjpg-streamer open source library, which can be downloaded and run directly
 # Project Flowchart
 # Authors
 This project is being completed by a team of Msc Electronics and Electrical Engineering students at the University of Glasgow.